Policies, inheritance, and overrides

 In this example, the Windows Server policy is a child policy of the Windows policy.
 Here, the anti-malware setting is no longer inherited; it is overridden and hard-set to On.

 You can automate override checking, creation, and removal using the Deep Security API.
-For examples, see the Configure Computers to Override Policies guide in the Deep Security Automation Center.
+For examples, see the Configure Computers to Override Policies guide.

 Override object properties